Updated: Apr 29

 She got very serious, “I would have given anything for someone to have fought for me when I was a child…” Her story was so poignant.
 She had bounced from foster home to foster home because both of her parents were addicts.
 One day, when she was in high school, her foster mother had dropped her suitcase off at the office, “We’re done with her.”
 Her young high school teacher asked her, “Melody, do you want to come home with me?”
 She did.
 That young woman, hardly older than Melody herself, got her newly adopted daughter through college and then through law school.
 Melody had become a guardian ad litem for children who are in need of legal help when their parents have failed in their abilities to adequately care for them.
 Melody walked me through what we would need to do to give these two babies of Julia’s a chance of escape.

 Then I asked her, “Do you believe in God?’
 Her answer, “He is my Lord and Savior.”
-She went on to explain to me that she was going to meet with her husband and his younger brother.
-Several years before, this young man had been diagnosed with cancer.
+She went on to explain to me that that she was going to meet with her husband and his younger brother.
+She had grown up with no faith but several years before, this young man had been diagnosed with cancer.
 They had performed a healing ceremony on him and his cancer had completely disappeared.

 On the plane ride back from Julia’s intervention, I was devastated.
 We all were.
 Her ex-husband had the children in his possession.
 She had refused rehab.
 He had told her that he would be filing for total full custody of the children.
 Unfortunately, Julia’s ex-husband was also not capable of caring for two small children.
 All I wanted was to sit quietly.
 Another beautiful young woman sat down next to me.
 “Hello everyone!”
 Turning to me, “Where are you going?
 What did you do here in Montana?”
 Once again, this second young woman would not respect my reticence to talk.
 “I came for an intervention for my niece.
 She has two little children.
 But the intervention was a failure.”